canonical/snapcraft/docs/snapcraft-syntax.md

    A set of keys representing binary names with values as defined by the [Snappy packaging spec](https://developer.ubuntu.com/snappy/guides/packaging-format-apps/).
  * `icon` (string)
-   Path to the icon that will be used for the snap
+   Path to the icon that will be used for the snap.
  * `license` (yaml subsection)
-   License the snap will carry
+   License the snap will carry.
    * `text` (string)
-     The license text for the snap itself
+     The license text for the snap itself.
    * `accept-required` (boolean)
      If true, license acceptance is required for the package to be activated.
      A good example for this one is the Sun JRE/JDK being bundled in a snap.